 All written texts will be provided on Canvas.
 Since there is no screening time associated with this course, students will be required to watch films on their own time.
 In some cases, this may require purchasing a subscription to a streaming service or digitally renting films.

 Assignments and Grading

-Critical Definition of a Theory or Concept 1500-1700 words 150 points
+Critical Definition 1500-1700 words 150 points

 Due: Jan.
 31 (Fri)